-What To Watch And What's At Stake In The Alabama Senate Race
+What To Watch For And What's At Stake In The Alabama Senate Race

 Do they move to expel the senator whom the grass roots just picked and possibly cause an uprising in the base?
 Or do they let him stay and further risk credibility on the issue of sexual misconduct?

 If Moore wins, it will draw a bright line between the parties.
 Democrats would try to paint the party as too extreme and be more than happy when Moore speaks out in the hallways of Congress, forcing GOP members to have to support or denounce his statements — be it on race or on people who are gay, lesbian or transgender.
-Democrats would hope that by highlighting Moore being accepted into the GOP caucus, they could trigger buyers' remorse in 2018 among Obama-turned-Trump voters.
+Democrats would hope that by highlighting Moore being accepted into the GOP caucus, they could trigger buyer's remorse in 2018 among Obama-turned-Trump voters.

-On the other hand, Republicans can try and dismiss the allegations against Moore as politically motivated (as Moore himself has done) and old, and hope to bait Democrats — again — into a culture war.
+On the other hand, Republicans can try to dismiss the allegations against Moore as politically motivated (as Moore himself has done) and old, and hope to bait Democrats — again — into a culture war.
 It's something the Democratic base can't seem to resist.
 Instead of running against the tax bill or health care or talking about how they plan to bring back a fairer economy that works for everyone, Democrats would be at risk of repeating 2016.

 What if Jones wins?

-It would send shockwaves.
+It would send shock waves.
 Democrats would be ecstatic.
-First, the Senate would narrow to just a two-seat Republican majority, 51-49, making legislative success that much harder for President Trump and Republicans.
+First, the Senate would narrow to just a two-seat Republican majority, 51-49, making legislative success that much harder for Trump and Republicans.
 Democrats would also suddenly see a narrow window open to possibly taking back the Senate next year.

 And yet, some Republicans would privately breathe a sigh of relief.
 The Senate wouldn't have to contemplate expulsion — and the GOP wouldn't have to worry as much about being painted as complicit.

 A Jones win would also give the anti-Moore, anti-Trump Republicans some ammunition for their warnings that the party needs to moderate or lose — even in places like Alabama.
-It would indicate nowhere is safe and give Republicans what they hope is enough time, months before the first 2018 primaries, to pick candidates who can win.
+It would indicate nowhere is safe and give Republicans what they hope is enough time — months before the first 2018 primaries — to pick candidates who can win.

 Otherwise, think of how emboldened the Bannon wing of Trumpism — and Trump himself — would be.